ProvableHQ/leo/documentation/guides/13_workspaces.md

 - The program name with `.aleo` suffix (e.g., `token.aleo`)
 - The program name without suffix (e.g., `token`)

-If the name does not match any workspace member, Leo reports an error with the list of available members.
+If the name does not match any workspace member, Leo reports an error and suggests checking the `members` list in `workspace.json`.

 ## Example